Odd-frequency pairing in a nonunitary p-wave superconductor with multiple Majorana fermions: Introduction

 Majorana fermions are quasiparticles with no distinction between creation and annihilation.
 They are expected to be applied as qubits because of their nonAbelian statistics~\cite{kitaev2003fault,nayak2008non}.
 The Majorana fermions appear as zero-energy states at the edge of a topological superconductor~\cite{mourik2012signatures}.
-The simplest model for representing Majorana fermions is the Kitaev chain: a spinless p-wave superconductor~\cite{kitaev2001unpaired}.
-The number of Majorana fermions, corresponding to the winding number, that can exist at each edge of the Kitaev chain is one.
-Considering higher-order hopping and magnetic fields in a p-wave superconductor with spin degrees of freedom allows us to access topological phases with multiple Majorana fermions~\cite{mercaldo2016magnetic,mercaldo2018magnetic}.
+The simplest model for representing Majorana fermions is the Kitaev chain: a spinless $p$-wave superconductor~\cite{kitaev2001unpaired}.
+At each edge of the Kitaev chain, the number of Majorana fermions, corresponding to the winding number, is one.
+Considering higher-order hopping and magnetic fields in a $p$-wave superconductor with spin degrees of freedom allows us to access topological phases with multiple Majorana fermions~\cite{mercaldo2016magnetic,mercaldo2018magnetic,sakurai2020nodal,mercaldo2019magnetoelectrically,sakurai2020nodal}.

-There is a one-to-one correspondence between the Majorana fermions and the odd-frequency Cooper pairs~\cite{cayao2020odd,asano2013majorana,tamura2019odd,takagi2020odd}.
+There is a one-to-one correspondence between the Majorana fermions and the odd-frequency Cooper pairs~\cite{cayao2020odd,asano2013majorana,tamura2019odd,takagi2020odd,cayao2017odd,tsintzis2019odd,tamura2020bulk}.
 Specifically, in the low-frequency limit, the amplitude of the normal Green's function (corresponding to the Majorana fermions) is equal to that of the anomalous Green's function (the odd-frequency pair amplitude)~\cite{asano2013majorana,tamura2019odd,takagi2020odd}.
 The odd-frequency pair amplitude, accompanying the Majorana fermions, has a $1/\omega$ dependence, where $\omega$ is frequency~\cite{tamura2019odd}.
 In addition, the sum of the odd-frequency pair amplitude is related to the winding number that is extended to a finite frequency in a limited semi-infinite system with chiral symmetry: spectral bulk-boundary correspondence~\cite{tamura2019odd,daido2019chirality}.